-Teaming/Failover.
+Teaming/Failover

 In this section, you can select the desired bonding mode.

-First, set the Teaming/Failover on the Ethernet 1 tab page, then configure the other options for Ethernet 1 and Ethernet 2 accordingly.
+If you plan to use the Teaming/Failover option, connect both interfaces, configure the Teaming/ Failover options on the Ethernet 1 tab page, then configure the other options for Ethernet 1 and Ethernet 2 accordingly.